 We now analyze the possible decay paths of these states qualitatively.
 The longevity of ${}^3[3/2]^\text{o}_{5/2}$(3.32~eV) was noted by Fawcett and Wilson, who calculated a lifetime of 5.2~s~\cite{Fawcett:1991}.
 The long lifetime can be explained by a number of factors, namely the small energy gap to the $^2D$ states it decays to and the reliance on configuration interaction to open the otherwise dipole-forbidden 4f$^{13}$5d6s~$\rightarrow$~4f$^{14}$5d decay channel.
 Moreover, the term has a strong spin quartet $^4P^\text{o}_{5/2}$ character (in $LS$-coupling), suppressing decay to the doublet states by spin selection rules.

 Fawcett and Wilson also calculated lifetimes of 36.8 and 19.7~ms for ${}^3[5/2]^\text{o}_{5/2}$(4.01~eV) and ${}^3[5/2]^\text{o}_{7/2}$(3.96~eV), respectively.
 These lifetimes would be too short to detect in our experiment, as they are shorter than the time required to faithfully repump the control ion, (Fig~\ref{fig_sequence}c).
-The decay timescale would correspond to a failure to create a dark spectroscopy ion though, evidence of which can indeed be seen in our data for $t=0$.
+Nevertheless, the decay timescale would correspond to a failure to create a dark spectroscopy ion, evidence of which can be seen in our data at $t=0$..